 A newly designed high-end, editorial style gothic & horror magazine, along with brand identity collateral,

-OOH advertising/poster design as well as the digital/web design element/concepts.
+OOH advertising/poster design as well as the UI design concept/elements.

 It will feature art, movies, culture, books, fashion & music, set within the gothic and horror genre.